 Led by Pope Francis, the Amazon Synod focused on ways the Church can maintain a beneficial presence in the Amazon, particularly by expanding the role of women and giving the Church an “indigenous face.”
 The final document of the synod praises the Amazon as the “biological heart” of the world and implores humanity to reverse the region’s “rampant race to death,” catalyzed by climate change.

 Throughout his papacy, Pope Francis has made the welfare of the rainforest and indigenous peoples a priority.
 In 2015, he worked with scientists to publish the landmark encyclical Laudato si, which critiques the rising tide of consumerism, overdevelopment and environmental destruction.

-Three years later, Francis visited the Amazonian region of Madre de Dios, Peru to confront the threat of illegal gold mining on the rainforest and indigenous peoples.
-In the last decade, illegal gold mining has cleared more than 65,000 hectares of forest in Madre de Dios.
+Three years later, Francis visited the Amazonian region of Madre de Dios, Peru to confront the threat of illicit and unregulated gold mining on the rainforest and indigenous peoples.
+In the last decade, illicit and unregulated gold mining has cleared more than 65,000 hectares of forest in Madre de Dios.